Have you ever attempted to ride on rollers? They can be quite challenging, can’t they?

 Each comes with its own set of pros and cons.
+But once you get the hang of them, they can really boost your cycling game?

 HINT – they’re great for learning an efficient pedalling technique.